Open science: Disadvantages

+Open Science is primarily driven by Western, Educated, Industrialized, Rich and Democratic (WEIRD) society that it is challenging for people from the Global South to implement or follow these changes for Open Science.
+As a result, it perpetuates inequalities found across cultures.
+However, journal editors have taken note of guidelines for change (e.g.) in order to make sure Open Science is more inclusive with a focus of multi-site studies and value of diversity within Open Science discussion.

 Actions and initiatives

 Open-science projects

 Different projects conduct, advocate, develop tools for, or fund open science.

 The Allen Institute for Brain Science conducts numerous open science projects while the Center for Open Science has projects to conduct, advocate, and create tools for open science.
 Other workgroups have been created in different fields, such as the Decision Analysis in R for Technologies in Health (DARTH) workgroup], which is a multi-institutional, multi-university collaborative effort by researchers who have a common goal to develop transparent and open-source solutions to decision analysis in health.

 Organizations have extremely diverse sizes and structures.
 The Open Knowledge Foundation (OKF) is a global organization sharing large data catalogs, running face to face conferences, and supporting open source software projects.
 In contrast, Blue Obelisk is an informal group of chemists and associated cheminformatics projects.
 The tableau of organizations is dynamic with some organizations becoming defunct, e.g., Science Commons, and new organizations trying to grow, e.g., the Self-Journal of Science.
 Common organizing forces include the knowledge domain, type of service provided, and even geography, e.g., OCSDNet's concentration on the developing world.

 The Allen Brain Atlas maps gene expression in human and mouse brains; the Encyclopedia of Life documents all the terrestrial species; the Galaxy Zoo classifies galaxies; the International HapMap Project maps the haplotypes of the human genome; the Monarch Initiative makes available integrated public model organism and clinical data; and the Sloan Digital Sky Survey which regularizes and publishes data sets from many sources.
 All these projects accrete information provided by many different researchers with different standards of curation and contribution.